Keyboard shortcuts

 Features

-• Propagator pipeline — stateless per-tick operators with automatic write-conflict detection, Euler/Jacobi read modes, and CFL validation
+• Propagator pipeline — stateless per-tick operators with automatic write-conflict detection, Euler/Jacobi read modes, and topology-aware CFL validation (max_dt(space))

 • Two runtime modesLockstepWorld (synchronous, borrow-checker enforced) and RealtimeAsyncWorld (background tick thread with epoch-based reclamation)